List of Silver Slugger Award winners at designated hitter: National League winners

-In 2020, the COVID-19 pandemic resulted in implementation of a universal DH during the shortened season.
-The National League gave a Silver Slugger Award for designated hitter for the first time and did not award one for pitchers.
-Starting in 2022, the National League adopted the designated hitter permanently, thus retiring the pitcher Silver Slugger Award in favor of a similar honor for NL designated hitters.
+In 2020, the COVID-19 pandemic resulted in the temporary implementation of a universal DH during the shortened season.
+A Silver Slugger Award for designated hitter in the National League was given for the first time.
+Starting in 2022, the National League adopted the designated hitter permanently, and the pitcher Silver Slugger Award was retired in favor of a similar honor for NL designated hitters.